yiisoft/yii2/docs/guide/structure-views.md

 ```

 The pull approach actively retrieves data from the [[yii\base\View|view component]] or other objects accessible
 in views (e.g. `Yii::$app`).
-Using the above code as an example, within the view you can get the controller object
+Using the code below as an example, within the view you can get the controller object
 by the expression `$this->context`.
 And as a result, it is possible for you to access any properties or methods
 of the controller in the `report` view, such as the controller ID shown in the following: